de en fr

 At parish level, it tries to encourage joint activities and invitations to each other's services and events.
 A programme of joint social activities includes one national event each year (not always on the Feast of St Willibrord (7 November), though we call it Willibrord Day!)

-(Last year's Annual General Meeting was held on 25 March 2017 at St Michael's Chapel in Winterthur.
+Last year's Annual General Meeting was held in Winterthur.
 Bishop Harald joined us, and celebrated the Eucharist.
 A delicious lunch was served by the Winterthur church community, and after this we enjoyed a carriage ride, thanks to Pfr. em.
 Martin Bühler.)

 (In 2106, we met at St Peter and St Paul's Church in Berne for the Eucharist and for lunch, and then discovered some "secrets" about Berne's churches with an expert guide.
 Click here to see what we did.)

 The Society has small sums available to assist students in need who wish to attend any course furthering Anglican-Old Catholic understanding.